ctf0/PackageChangeLog/README.md

    |-------------|---------------|
    | v1.0.0      | v1.0.0.txt    |

-- we dont use any parsers for the log file, so whatever you add in that file it will be displayed as it is to the user.
+- we dont use any parsers for the log file, so whatever you write in the file it will be displayed as it is to the user.

 ## Limitations
 We rely on `/vendor/composer/installed.json` to check which installed package have the key `changeLog`, but as composer rebuild this file on package installation or removal only,